abbasmurshidm-collab/FocusFlowAi/INSTALL_NOW.md

 → Your MongoDB URI is already configured correctly
 → Make sure you have internet connection

-### If Groq API errors:
+### If Google Gemini API errors:
 → Your API key is already configured
-→ Check https://status.groq.com if issues persist
+→ Check https://aistudio.google.com if issues persist

 ---